-Although your Ace should arrive completely charged, it’s a good idea to top it off first.
+Although your Ace should arrive or come completely charged, it’s a good idea to top it off first.
 Simply insert the micro-USB into the bottom of the Ace, and plug it into your computer like you would any other electronic device.
 It has pass-thru charging which means you can use it while it’s plugged in.

 Depending on how much you use the Ace, you could get anywhere from a half a day to a day of usage.
 Of course, if you’re a light smoker and you only plan on using the Ace every once in a while, you could get several days out of charge.
 Charging it takes under an hour.

 If you are trying to kick cigarettes and you want to feel a solid nicotine hit, the Ace can give you that if you’re lucky enough to find pods that work.
 When I was driving through Pennsylvania last year, I got one pack that worked really well.
 I got it from a Sheetz gas station.
 But since then, and even before then, it was mostly throwing good money after bad.